 It is not possible to bring the presentation to the room and use it from a usb stick or from an online location.

-The Speaker Preview Room is at the Registration Area, in the Wroclaw Congress Centre.
+The Speaker Preview Room is Room 306 at the Kuala Lumpur Convention Centre.

 - All speakers should register to attend the Congress through the normal WLIC registration channel and are expected to cover their own costs for attending the conference.
 Limited funds may be available to cover the day registration fees (but not other expenses) of speakers from other disciplines who would not normally attend the IFLA Congress.
 Contact your session coordinator to find out more.